patrickmmartin/pith-writings/et_tu_delphi/article.md

 - well thought through streaming system
  - feeding into a well through through form design system
 -  truly amazing commitment to compatibility (for this day and age) demo apps from VCL version 1(?) _would load and run upon pressing F9 in VCL version 17_
-- no RAII
+- no RAII :P
 - easy FFI interface for "C", COM, c++ with some effort
-- language supported reference counted interfaces
+- language supported reference counted interfaces - so RAII if you want it :)
 - IDispatch support (freaky, but whatever floats your boat)
 - entire application could be statically linked (with very minimal dependencies) or not, at the "press of a button"